Provisions of using payment cards

 4.6.
 Transactions authorised by cardholder in accordance with point 4.5. are irrevocable.
 However, cardholder may withdraw approval for subsequent transactions referred to in point 4.5. according to the rules set out by a merchant.

 4.8.
-Top-ups of the card can be made only by transferring money from an account held at SatchelPay UAB.
+Top-ups of the card are made by transferring money from an account held at SatchelPay UAB.
+The cardholder is authorised to effect transactions until the card reaches its expiry date and up to the amount of the available balance.

-4.9.2.
-EUR 2,000 – daily transaction limit on cash withdrawals at ATMs (please note, that 2 withdrawals per day of EUR 1000 is a maximum frequency);
+4.9.2. daily transaction limit on cash withdrawals at ATMs EUR 2,500 (maximum frequency is 5 withdrawals per day of EUR 500);

 These limits include the sums of transaction amount and the amount of any commissions payable.
-SatchelPay UAB publishes the current limits on this website and may adjust the mentioned limits when circumstances warrant.
+SatchelPay UAB publishes the current limits on https://www.satchelpay.com/en/limits/ and may adjust the mentioned limits when circumstances warrant.

 Different limits may apply for payment cards, which are issued in currencies other than the Euro.